KDhanush24/FWD-EXPO-EVEN-SEM/README.md

-# 🎯 SmartTodo — Modern Task Management Dashboard
+# 🎯 To do list smartly — Modern Task Management Dashboard

 A high-performance, "Smart" To-Do application built with a focus on **Minimalism**, **Glassmorphism**, and **Fluid UX**.
 This project demonstrates a professional-grade dashboard using only Vanilla Frontend technologies.